stungeye/Programming-1-Notes/docs/02-introduction-to-cpp/01-the-basics.md

 # The Basics
 {: .no_toc }

 There are some basic things you need to know to start coding in C++.
-These topics include the various steps taken when preparing and executing a C++ program, C++ expressions and statements, and comments in C++ source code.
+These topics include C++ expressions and statements, comments in C++ source code, and the difference between `.cpp` and `.h` files.

 ### Table of Contents
 {: .no_toc }